 Property taxes are abated through the County providing an SSRC (in the form of a percentage or fixed dollar amount) against a taxpayer's property tax liability.
 Although not required by state law, often, the County and the taxpayer enter into an agreement pursuant to which the County agrees to provide an SSRC against a taxpayer's property tax liability for a period of years, and the taxpayer commits to (i) invest certain amounts in taxable real and personal property at a project, (ii) create a certain number of new, full-time jobs at a project or (iii) invest in some public infrastructure at a project or in the County.
-In the instances where the County has entered into an agreement, then the County frequently reserves the right to require the taxpayer to repay to the County, either all or some other portion, as determined by formula, of the SSRC received by the taxpayer.
+In the instances where the County has entered into an agreement to grant an SSRC, if the taxpayer does not meet the commitments as set forth in the agreement, then the County frequently reserves the right to require the taxpayer to repay to the County, either all or some other portion, as determined by formula, of the SSRC received by the taxpayer.